- Patient Information:

 Hypotension and circulatory collapse should be treated with appropriate measures.
 Epinephrine and dopamine should not be used, or other sympathomimetics with beta-agonist activity, since beta stimulation may worsen hypotension in the setting of LATUDA-induced alpha blockade.
 In case of severe extrapyramidal symptoms, anticholinergic medication should be administered.

-- Any patient with a known hypersensitivity to lurasidone HCl or any components in the formulation.
+- Known hypersensitivity to lurasidone HCl or any components in the formulation.
 Angioedema has been observed with lurasidone [see ADVERSE REACTIONS].

-- Concomitant use with strong CYP3A4 inhibitors (e.g., ketoconazole) [see DRUG INTERACTIONS].
+- Strong CYP3A4 inhibitors (e.g., ketoconazole, clarithromycin, ritonavir, voriconazole, mibefradil, etc.) [see DRUG INTERACTIONS].

 This monograph has been modified to include the generic and brand name in many instances.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration